OpenACC/openacc-best-practices-guide/02-Porting.markdown

 refactoring that was motivated by improving performance on parallel accelerators is beneficial to traditional CPUs as well.

-#### Deploy ####
-Once an important portion of the application has been accelerated by the above steps the programmer should check for correctness and return to the analysis step to identify the next important region of the code to accelerate.
-It is through repeated application of this cycle that an application will realize the benefit of acceleration.
-This document will not discuss steps for deploying the code changes from the above sections, since this process is no different than deploying other optimizations and will vary according to the practices and policies of the code development team.

 ---

 This process is by no means the only way to accelerate using OpenACC, but it has been proven successful in numerous applications.
 Doing the same steps in different orders may cause both frustration and difficulty debugging, so it's advisable to perform each step of the process in the order shown above.
-It is critical that when performing these steps the programmer test for correctness frequently, as debugging small changes is much simpler than debugging large changes.

 ### Heterogenous Computing Best Practices ###
 Many applications have been written with little or even no parallelism exposed